Meet the faces behind the posts

 She is an inspiration for many people, for me too.
 And we share something: I too find innuendos everywhere and I can make dirty jokes even on something innocent.

 One of my dreams is meeting her.
 I went to Disney’s D23 event because two of my favorite people were going to receive the honor to become Disney Legends.
 And of course one of them was Ming-Na Wen.
-I was there cheering for her, being an emotional mess and hoping for her to be at the AoS photo session too.
-It didn’t happen.
-So, I had a new purpose: find a way, one day, to meet her.
-And maybe after this pandemic goes away I will!
-(Looking at you London Con!)
+I was there cheering for her, being an emotional mess.
+I finally got the opportunity of a life time when I met Ming-Na in London, November 2021.

 Fun fact?
 When I was a kid, playing the Street Fighter video game I always chose Chun-Li.
 I think it’s fate!